mm21/trilium-alchemy/README.md

     pass
 ```

-When you subclass {obj}`BaseDeclarativeNote`, you're saying that attributes and child branches will be maintained by the class definition itself.
+When you subclass `BaseDeclarativeNote`, you're saying that attributes and child branches will be maintained by the class definition itself.
 Therefore any existing attributes or children will be deleted or modified to reflect the class.

 ### Setting fields